Logo

 Tracking your credit card balances, credit limits, and statement period end dates can be prudent activities from a personal finance perspective.
 The most active way to manage your utilization rate is to make payments before issuers report your balances to the credit bureaus.

-However, you can also maintain a low utilization rate by limiting your expenses, perhaps by budgeting and curtailing bad spending habits, or paying in cash.
-It’s generally better to avoid using credit cards for big purchases if you can’t afford to pay off your entire statement balance.
+It’s generally better to avoid using credit cards for big purchases if cash is available to pay off your entire statement balance.
 This helps prevent high-interest credit card debt.

 Still have questions?
 Some of these commonly asked questions may provide the answer.